DevMountain/react-5-afternoon/README.md

 * Open `src/ducks/reducer.js`.
 * Create an action type for `UPDATE_CITY`.
 * Create an action creator called `updateCity`.
+  * This action creator should use a parameter called `city`.
 * Add an `UPDATE_CITY` case to the reducer that updates `city`.
   * Remember to keep state immutable.
 * Open `src/components/WizardTwo/WizardTwo.js`.